 top of page

-When the Downtown Sanford Historic District was listed in the National Register of Historic Places in 1985, it encompassed the core of the central business district with the oldest and most architecturally significant commercial, industrial, and governmental resources.
+The 1985 Downtown Sanford Historic District encompassed the core of the central business district with the oldest and most architecturally significant commercial, industrial, and governmental resources.
 The Boundary Increase represents the continued commercial and industrial development of Sanford through the mid-twentieth century.

 The Downtown Sanford Historic District is also significant for African American Ethnic Heritage and Civil Rights as the location of Civil Rights demonstrations during the 1960s, including a series of planned anti-segregation marches, sit-ins, and demonstrations that took place in 1963.
 Finally, Sanford served as an important regional manufacturing center and industrial activities contributed substantially to the growth of downtown Sanford.